00JCIV00/cova/README.md

 pub const OptionT = CommandT.OptionT;
 pub const ValueT = CommandT.ValueT;

-pub const setup_cmd: CommandT = .{
+// The root Command for your program. pub const setup_cmd: CommandT = .{
     .name = "basic-app",
     .description = "A basic user management application designed to highlight key features of the Cova library.", .cmd_groups = &.{ "INTERACT", "VIEW" },
     .sub_cmds = &.{
-        // A Command created from converting a Struct named `User`.
+        // A Sub Command created from converting a Struct named `User`.
         // Usage Ex: `basic-app new -f Bruce -l Wayne -a 40 -p "555 555 5555" -A " 1007 Mountain Drive, Gotham" true`
         CommandT.from(User, .{
             .cmd_name = "new",